Fast facts

 Opening an AgriInvest account at a participating bank (in Québec, this program is only offered through La Financière agricole du Québec) can help farmers take advantage of the federal government’s matching contributions under the AgriInvest Program to help manage small declines in farm income.
 To open an account, farmers need only bring in an original government-issued AgriInvest Account Initiation Form to their local bank.
 More details about the program are available on the Agriculture and Agri-Food Canada website.

-CALA loans are limited to a maximum of $500,000 for land and the construction or improvement of buildings, and to $350,000 for all other loan purposes.
+CALA loans offer a maximum of $500,000 for land and the construction or improvement of buildings, and to $350,000 for all other loan purposes.
 Farmers are encouraged to contact their bank’s agriculture specialists to determine if they qualify and if this government program can help them acquire or improve the capital assets for their farm.

 Banks work to support those farmers and other agricultural clients that directly export their goods and services internationally or participate in global markets.
 In some cases, banks and their clients will partner with Export Development Canada (EDC) to help clients in the agricultural sector access EDC’s range of guarantee, insurance and finance products to help them grow their businesses internationally.